COMMUNITYNOTES: A Dataset for Exploring the Helpfulness of Fact-Checking Explanations: Introduction

-Critically, for a note to become visible or formally published, it must receive sufficient amount of ratings from a diverse set of users~\citep{supernotes}.
-A key challenge in that respect is to decide whether an explanation is helpful for understanding real-world claims and why, which is underexplored in previous research on fact-checking explanations~\citep{atanasova-etal-2020-generating-fact, guo-etal-2022-survey, russo-etal-2023-benchmarking,eldifrawi-etal-2024-automated}.
-This process is also slow on \noteswebsite: notes can take from hours to days to appear, and the vast majority (over 90\%) never become visible, despite the invested contributors efforts.
-Moreover, while the platform provides reasons for judging notes as helpful or unhelpful, these reasons lack clear definitions, leaving both raters and contributors uncertain about the evaluation criteria~\citep{supernotes,communitymoderationnewepistemology}.
-This opacity hinders the efficiency, scalability, and explainability of crowd-sourced fact-checking.

-Motivated by the above, here we explore the idea of simplifying and making more explicit the helpfulness annotation process.
-Our contributions are as follows:
+This process is slow on \noteswebsite: notes can take hours or even days to appear, and the vast majority (over 90\%) never become visible, despite contributor efforts~\citep{supernotes}.
+Moreover, although the platform provides reasons for judging notes as helpful or unhelpful, these reasons lack clear definitions, leaving both contributors and raters unclear about the underlying evaluation criteria~\citep{supernotes,communitymoderationnewepistemology}.
+This opacity hinders the efficiency, scalability, and explainability of the crowd-sourced fact-checking.
+Motivated by these challenges, we explore the idea of simplifying and making the helpfulness annotation process more explicit.
+Our contributions of this paper are as follows:

-\begin{itemize} \item We introduce the task of predicting the helpfulness and its reasons given a note and the original X post. \item We present \ourdataset, a large-scale explanation helpfulness dataset containing over 104K potentially misleading posts and corresponding user-provided notes. \item We propose a framework that automatically generates and optimizes reason label definitions via prompt optimization; integrating them to helpfulness/reason predictors to improve their performance. \item We apply helpfulness prediction to the evidence sufficiency task~\citep{atanasova-etal-2022-fact} and further incorporate it as auxiliary signals into automated fact-checking on \climatefever~\citep{diggelmann2020climatefever}, showing its potential to enhance existing fact-checking systems. \end{itemize}
+\begin{itemize} \item We introduce the task of predicting the helpfulness of an explanatory note and the reasons underlying this judgment, given the note and the original X post. \item We present \ourdataset, a large-scale dataset for explanation helpfulness, containing over 104K potentially misleading posts with corresponding user-provided notes. \item We propose a framework that automatically generates and optimizes reason label definitions via prompt optimization, and integrates these definitions into helpfulness and reason predictors to improve their performance. \item We apply explanation helpfulness prediction to the evidence sufficiency task~\citep{atanasova-etal-2022-fact} and further incorporate it as an auxiliary signal into automated fact-checking on \climatefever~\citep{diggelmann2020climatefever}, demonstrating its potential to enhance current existing automated fact-checking systems. \end{itemize}